-- compromises, and presenting alternate views. - iii.
+- A. Facilitate and contribute to a range of sustained collaborative discussions with diverse partners on grade eleven topics and texts.
+This includes: - i.
+Applying a variety of strategies to listen actively and speak purposefully and respectfully. - ii.
+Demonstrating the ability to work effectively by coming to a consensus, exercising flexibility, making necessary compromises, and presenting alternate views. - iii.
 Responding thoughtfully and tactfully with evidence to diverse perspectives. - iv.
 Summarizing points of agreement and disagreement. - v.
-Accessing, evaluating critically, and using information accurately to fulfill the task. - vi.
+Assessing, evaluating critically, and using information accurately to fulfill a task. - vi.
 Using reflection to evaluate one's own role in the group process in small-group activities.

-- A. Report orally on a topic or text or present an opinion.
-This includes: - i.
+A. Report orally on a topic or text or present an opinion.
+This includes:

+- d) Analyze the impact of selected media formats on meaning. - e) Determine the author's purpose and intended effect on the audience for media messages. - f) Manage, analyze, and synthesize multiple streams of simultaneous information. - g) Demonstrate ethical use of the Internet when evaluating or producing creative or informational media messages. - i.
 Selecting the modes and purposes for presentations and synthesizing multiple streams of information. - ii.
 Choosing diction and tone appropriate to the topic, audience, and purpose. - iii.
-Using a variety of active listening and speaking strategies, with awareness of intent and impact of verbal and nonverbal cues - iv.
+Using a variety of active listening and speaking strategies, with awareness of intent and impact of verbal and nonverbal cues. - iv.
 Utilizing rhetorical techniques (e.g., ethos, pathos, and logos), repetition, and figurative language to deliver a message. - v.
 Anticipating and addressing alternative or opposing perspectives and counterclaims using counter arguments and rebuttals, as appropriate. - vi.
-Evaluating the content and effectiveness of presentations; including the introduction, organization, strengths/weaknesses in evidence and reasoning, and conclusion.
+Evaluating the content and effectiveness of presentations; that includes the introduction, organization, strengths/weaknesses in evidence and reasoning, and conclusion.

-- A. Create, publish, and deliver multimodal presentations and pieces aimed at a variety of audiences and with different purposes, incorporating spoken or written components. - B. Demonstrate understanding of multimodal literacy by identifying and evaluating elements such as authorship, format, audience, content, and purpose.

-- C. Monitor, organize, analyze, and synthesize multiple streams of simultaneous information to create a summary or formulate a position. - D. Ethically, purposefully, and strategically incorporate multimodal tools including the Internet and varying technology.
+- A. Create, publish, and deliver multimodal presentations and pieces aimed at a variety of audiences and with different purposes, incorporating spoken or written components. - B. Demonstrate understanding of multimodal literacy by identifying and evaluating elements such as authorship, format, audience, content, and purpose. - C. Monitor, organize, analyze, and synthesize multiple streams of simultaneous information to create a summary or formulate a position. - D. Ethically, purposefully, and strategically incorporate multimodal tools including the Internet and varying technology.